MoBensaleh/Target-Trainer-Application/README.md

 # Ship Application

-A JavaFX application which lets users create, move, resize, and select targets.
-Supports undo/redo and a built-in clipboard.
+A JavaFX application that enables users to design and evaluate target-based user interfaces.
+The app features an editor that allows users to create, arrange, and modify targets, as well as a testing mode that measures their performance using Fitts' Law.
+Other features include undo/redo and clipboard support, making it easy to experiment with different designs and see how they affect user efficiency and accuracy.
 ![Screenshot](images/img1.png)
 ![Screenshot](images/img4.png)